 You want to pack lightweight meals like ready to eat meals, freeze-dried all-in-one protein meals that only require a little water and heat to prepare as well as snacks for energy.
 I love the meal plans and foods from Right On Trek.
 They offer 1 or 2 Day Adventure Meal Plans that you can customize for your own dietary needs.
 For instance, I don’t really eat sugar, so, I didn’t request that in my condiments (although I did choose some sugary items to show you).
 Some folks are KETO or vegetarian.
 I’ll give you some more info on how to do that, but first, I want to show you what I received in my pack and how we prepared it.

 These kits are awesome.
 They are super convenient, offer everything you need for 1+ days outdoors, for yourself or a family, and even have handy guides with tips on what to do with your supplies after using as well as hiking tips.
 They even come with resealable bags to pack everything back up in!
+I pack a few extra gallon zip bags too.
 Pack your trash out and discard of it at home.

 It’s been raining (and flurrying) almost non-stop around here so we haven’t had a chance to do much.
 We did have two days where we were able to get out and about and enjoy the sunshine.
 I took my meal kit along with me as well as a small one-burner propane stove.
-I wouldn’t typically take this particular stove with me, when doing a multi-day hike.
+I’m not sure if I would typically take this particular stove with me, when doing a multi-day hike.
 We were planning to eat at a nearby picnic table each day, though, so it worked well and was light enough to pack along.

 I was going to make the apple cider but, forgot to pack anything to lift the hot pan with and managed to burn my finger while cooking my lunch.
 (I’m fine but, please, be careful with your stoves!)
 After applying some burn ointment from my first aid kit, and lifting the pan with a cloth mask our daughter had in her bag, I decided to just finish my bottle of water and skip the apple cider.
 I saved it for a different meal, instead.